Center for Traditional Music and Dance

 The Center for Traditional Music and Dance (CTMD) is a leading folk/traditional arts organization based in New York City.
 Originally established as the Balkan Arts Center in 1968, CTMD assists the city's ethnic and immigrant communities in maintaining their traditions and cultural heritage.
 CTMD has developed a range of programs that emphasize research, documentation, collaboration, presentation, and education to help advance its mission of cultural equity.
-Over the past four decades, CTMD’s programs have led to the creation of nationally renowned ensembles, folk arts festivals, and community-based cultural organizations.
+Over the past five decades, CTMD's programs have led to the creation of nationally renowned ensembles, folk arts festivals, and community-based cultural organizations.
 CTMD provides the public with a full calendar of events designed to showcase and promote the diversity of New York City's performing arts traditions.